Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 ### GlobalsType

 The ```globalsType``` is a type that we'll be creating.
-It's members will be globals that we can access from our script easily.
+It's members will be globals that we can access directly from our script.
 Let's make a simple one for now.

 ```
 public class ConsoleGlobals